Deepening Our Roots in Marlboro: The Jerome and Celia Bertin Reich Building & Residence Hall

 It was in 1950, just four years after Marlboro College began, that its founder Walter Hendricks invited Rudolf Serkin to present summer concerts on the campus to help raise funds for the college.
 Mr. Serkin was taken by the beauty and serenity of the property and the wonderful acoustics of its farm buildings.
 The next year, he and several colleagues incorporated the Marlboro School of Music, entering into a lease with Mr. Hendricks for seasonal use of the campus.
 As our original founding artists discovered, the beauty of the hillside setting and the wonderful acoustics of the farm buildings lend an air of serenity and deep connection to the property that Marlboro Music has called its home for the past seven decades.

-We are very grateful to Jerome and Celia Bertin Reich, to Dunard Fund USA, and to the more than 100 individuals and foundations who have contributed to our building project so far (Gifts of $5,000 and over as of June 1, 2021):
+We are very grateful to Jerome and Celia Bertin Reich, to Dunard Fund USA, and to the more than 100 individuals and foundations who contributed to the successful completion of this transformative project.

 - Alexander Schneider Foundation